Prompt for Extraction? PAIE: Prompting Argument Interaction for Event Argument Extraction: Analysis on Real Scenario

 \subsection{Few-shot Setting}

-We analyze how PAIE performs without sufficient annotations on the large-scale RAMS.
-We also compare with DocMRC, which introduces additional data via data augmentation.
-Fig. \ref{rams:fewshot} demonstrates superior performance of PAIE, outperforming EEQA-BART and DocMRC performance.
-Along with the decreasing number of training data, the gains become larger than EEQA-BART.
-It indicates that PAIE can better utilize PLMs for few-shot settings.
+We analyze how PAIE performs under a scenario without sufficient annotations.
+Fig.~\ref{fig:fewshot} shows the performance of PAIE and two other QA-based baselines with partial training samples on three benchmarks.
+It demonstrates that \textbf{(1)} PAIE is superior to EEQA-BART and EEQA in almost all settings with different datasets and training data ratios. \textbf{(2)} PAIE especially outperforms QA-based methods in document-level tasks (RAMS and WIKIEVENTS).
+It achieves comparable F1 scores with EEQA-BART using only about $20\%$ training samples and EEQA using about $10\%$ samples. \textbf{(3)} Along with the decreasing number of training data, the gains become larger than baselines.
+All observations above indicate that PAIE can better utilize PLMs for few-shot settings.